UmutOskay/Tic-tac-toe-react/README.md

 3. Find the directory where you downloaded the files and open it in command prompt or terminal.
 5. Run  `npm install --force `
 6. Run  `npm install -g json-server`
-7. Run  `json-server --watch db.json`
+7. Run  `npx json-server --watch db.json`
 8. Open another terminal for use another port for react app because json server uses one port
 9. Run  `npm run start `
 10. Say 'y' to usage of port 3001